CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 In this task, you will create an app registration in Microsoft Entra ID for secure API access.

-1. Navigate back to the browser tab in which the Azure Portal is open.
-If not already open, navigate to the Azure Portal using the URL below.
+1. Navigate to the Azure Portal using the URL below and sign in.

    ```
    https://portal.azure.com/